andrewsummitt/andrewsummitt/README.md

 - 🔍 I’m most interested in telling stories through data and developing web applications
 - 🌱 I’m currently learning about principles of visualization and database management
 - 📚 My favorite book series is the Stormlight Archive by Brandon Sanderson
-- 👯 If you're interested in collaborating on a project, feel free reach out!
+- 👯 If you're interested in collaborating on a project, feel free reach out
 - 📩 Email: andrewsummitt03@gmail.com

 <!---